znxlwm/pytorch-MNIST-CelebA-cGAN-cDCGAN/README.md

 # pytorch-MNIST-cGAN-cDCGAN
 Pytorch implementation conditional Generative Adversarial Networks (cGAN) [1] and conditional Generative Adversarial Networks (cDCGAN; it will be update soon) for MNIST [2] dataset

+* The network architecture (number of layer, layer size and activation function etc.) of this code differs from the paper.

 * you can download
   - MNIST dataset: http://yann.lecun.com/exdb/mnist/